 specified area means the portion of the State specified in a notice under section 11(1)(a)(ii) in relation to which the producers’ committee is established.

 [Section 12A inserted: No. 24 of 2007 s.
-63.]
+63; amended: No. 11 of 2021 s.
+14.]

-13. Power to require information
+13. Power to require statistical information

+(1A) In this section —

+prescribed person means a person prescribed for the purposes of this definition.

-(1) For the purposes of facilitating the establishment or operation or both the establishment and operation of a producers’ committee the Commission may by notice served on a producer require the producer to furnish in writing in the form of a form specified by the Commission within the time specified by the Commission such prescribed statistical information as is specified in the notice.
+(1) For the purposes of facilitating the establishment or operation or both the establishment and operation of a producers’ committee the Commission may by notice served on a producer, or a prescribed person, require the producer or prescribed person to furnish in writing in a form specified by the Commission within the time specified by the Commission such prescribed statistical information as is specified in the notice.

-(2) A person who —

-(a) without reasonable cause refuses or fails to comply with a requirement in a notice under this section; or
+(2) A person must not without reasonable excuse fail to comply with a requirement in a notice under this section.

-(b) furnishes to the Commission under this section any information which to the person’s knowledge is false or misleading in a material particular,

-is guilty of an offence against this Act.

-Penalty: $1 000.
+Penalty for this subsection: a fine of $1 000.

 [Section 13 amended: No. 20 of 2000 s.
-16 and 29.]
+16 and 29; No. 11 of 2021 s.
+15.]

 14. Imposition of charges for services